eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 **Anagrams**

-THe goal of this exercise if to write code to determine if two strings are anagrams of each other.
+The goal of this exercise if to write code to determine if two strings are anagrams of each other.

 An anagram is a word (or phrase) that is formed by rearranging the letters of another word (or phrase).